sarch25/SIEM-Tool-with-Microsoft-Sentinel-Azure/README.md

 - Azure Sentinel for SIEM capabilities
-- Virtual machines (VMs) for experimentation
+- Virtual machines for experimentation
 - Log Analytics workspace for log collection and analysis
 - PowerShell scripting for automation
 - IP Geolocation API for enriching data with geographic information